How To Easily Attach Crampons To Hiking Boots

 Personally, I use a pair of rigid B2 mountaineering boots.

 They’re plastic boots that provide good support and protection for my technical routes, while still allowing for a comfortable fit.
+Both strap-on crampons and step-in crampons work with these boots.

 Crampons Grading System